 This cold pasta salad side dish is perfect for bringing to any summer party, BBQ or potluck because it’s quick, easy, can be made the night before, and everyone loves it.
 If you want to add even more ingredients, pepperoncini and diced bell peppers would taste great.
 Otherwise, feel free to omit or swap any of the ingredients you’d like.

-Ingredients in This Italian Pasta Salad Recipe
+Ingredients in This Spiral Pasta Salad Recipe

 - Pasta - the typical pasta to use for pasta salad is spiral pasta or rotini.
 You could also use penne, bowtie pasta, mostaccioli or even macaroni.

 - Cherry Tomatoes - you can use any color or type of cherry tomatoes.
 Typically I cut them in half so that they are easier to eat.